neuropoly/neuro.polymtl.ca/_sources/research/mapping-tissue-microstructure.md

 ![](../.gitbook/assets/whole_brain_g_ratio.png)

-Using quantitative magnetization transfer \(qMT\) as a biomarker for MVF, and neurite orientation dispersion and density imaging \(NODDI\) as a biomarker for AVF, we can compute whole-brain maps of the AVF, MVF and the myelin g-ratio.
-For applications of this technique to the study of multiple sclerosis, please click [here](white-matter-microstructure-in-multiple-sclerosis.md).
+Using quantitative magnetization transfer (qMT) as a biomarker for MVF, and neurite orientation dispersion and density imaging (NODDI) as a biomarker for AVF, we can compute whole-brain maps of the AVF, MVF and the myelin g-ratio.

 > Stikov N\*, Campbell JSW\*, Stroh T, Lavelée M, Frey S, Novek J, Nuara S, Ho M, Bedell BJ, Dougherty RF, Leppert IR, Boudreau M, Narayanan S, Picard P, Duval T, Cohen-Adad J, Gasecka A, Côté D, Pike GB.
 In vivo histology of the myelin g-ratio with magnetic resonance imaging.
 Neuroimage 2015; \(in press\) \*These authors contributed equally to this work